#eye #eye

 If not obvious, this desktop is best experienced on desktop.

-My first medium was Ticonderoga #2 pencil and printer paper used to sketch portraits of shirtless Goku.
+Artist Bio: My first medium was Ticonderoga HB #2 pencil and printer paper, sketching portraits of shirtless Goku.
 Then I armed myself with my uncle’s old Minolta and a darkroom in high school, where I developed portrait photography and exhibited Faces of IMSA outside the principal’s office.
 I focused on capturing emotional presence, something I’ve continued to explore across mediums, at a highly technical boarding school Wired called Hogwarts for Hackers.

 In Copenhagen, I shifted to architecture and furniture design, drawn by how structure and form can shape feeling, while deepening my interest in how material objects can carry emotion and narrative.